Skip to main content

 How Invesco S&P SmallCap Industrials ETF Is Valued

-Relative to its peer group, PSCI's quantitative score of 47/100 is below the peer average of 57/100.
+Invesco S&P SmallCap Industrials ETF carries a market capitalization of $185M, placing it in the micro-cap category.
+Relative to its peer group, PSCI's quantitative score of 47/100 is roughly in line with the peer average of 55/100.

 PSCI Financials